Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 overhead shot of Pickled Cucumber Salad on a plate with sliced onions

-More Recipes to Use Up Cucumbers
+More Recipes To Use Up Cucumbers

 Frequently Asked Questions

-How long will this salad keep in the fridge?
+How long will these cucumber pickles keep in the fridge?

 These quick pickled cucumbers will keep in the fridge in the marinade for up to a month.